AyomideAkande/FirstGuidedProjectOnDataquest/README.md

 # FirstGuidedProjectOnDataquest
 Took my first guided project on Dataquest.
-Still so much to learn even on this but small steps matter
+Still so much to learn even on this, but small steps matter.